bona-anselm/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes a directory inside a specified directory

 **10-back**
 This script changes the pwd to the previous one

+**11-lists**
+This script lists all files hidden or not in the pwd, parent of the pwd, and in the boot directory in that order